UniversityOfNottingham/universityofnottingham.github.io/docs/guidelines/repository-creation.md

 Clone the Repo.

-Create a branch called `create-solution`.
+Create a branch.

-Create your initial bare-bones solution within that branch.
+Create your initial bare-bones project/solution within that branch.

 Make sure to edit the pipeline YAML file to define the appropriate build step(s) and demands.

-For example, for a .Net project, this specifies a dotnet build step, and demands that the server chosen from the `Default` pool to perform the build must have `dotnet`:
+For example, for a `dotnet sdk` project, the following specifies a `dotnet build` step, and demands that the server chosen from the `Default` pool to perform the build must have `dotnet`:

 ```yaml
 trigger: